slyde619/digiClock/README.md

 # digiClock
-A javascript based project for begiiners to understand Date()
+A javascript based project for beginners to understand Date()